single-cell-data/SOMA/abstract_specification.md

 - `absolute`: `file:///soma-dataset/collection/abspath`
   (This resolved URI is the same as before.
 However, the data is no longer at this location; attempting to access this element will fail.)
 - `external-absolute`: `file:///soma-dataset/more-data/other-data`
-  (This URI still points to the same data.)
+  (This URI is identical and still points to the same data.)
 - `relative`: `file:///soma-dataset/old-data/the-collection/relpath`
   (This URI resolves differently and still points to the same data even after it has been moved.)

-In general, absolute and relative URIs can both be used interchangeably.
+In general, absolute and relative URIs can both be used interchangeably within the same collection (as in the example above).
 However, in certain situations, an implementation may support only absolute or relative URIs.
 For instance, a purely filesystem-based implementation may support only relative URIs, or a non-hierarchichal storage backend may support only absolute URIs.